Thom-J-H/JHU_Tidyverse_FP/README.md

 <li>Vehicle loan or lease</li>
 </ol>

 This report was originally submitted on 15 July 2021 in partial fulfillment for the [JHU Tidyverse Skills for Data Science in R specialization](https://www.coursera.org/specializations/tidyverse-data-science-r) at Coursera.
 This version, with typos corrected and session information added, sent to Github on 17 July 2021  @ [github.com/Thom-J-H/JHU_Tidyverse_FP](https://github.com/Thom-J-H/JHU_Tidyverse_FP).
+Reader report at RPubs: [Modelling Data in the Tidyverse Course Project](https://rpubs.com/Thom_JH/Tidyverse_Course_Project).

 <hr />